joannakl/cs102/projects/project3_logs.markdown

   compared by the time associated with the login/logout.
 The `Record` object A is considered _smaller_ than a the `Record` object B, if the time associated with it is before the time associated with the object B. </span>

 - <span class="new">This class should override the `equals` method from the `Object` class.
-Two `Record` objects are equal if they have the same terminal, usernamed and time associated with them. </span>
+Two `Record` objects are equal if they are the same kind of record (either login or logout), and if they have the same terminal, usernamed and time associated with them. </span>

 #### <code class="code_title">Session</code> class